Top Campgrounds near Keno

 Girard Ridge Lookout

-Girard Ridge Lookout was constructed in 1931 and used by the Forest Service on a regular basis until 1981.
-It is one of the few remaining historic lookouts on the Shasta-Trinity National Forest.
-Th...
+Girard Ridge Lookout, built in 1931 and regularly used by the Forest Service until 1981, is one of the last historic lookouts in the Shasta-Trinity National Forest and the oldest of its design in California.
+Restored in 1997, it provides primitive...

 Diamond Lake